MIA researchers feature on prestigious Highly Cited Researchers 2021 List

-Melanoma Institute Australia is proud to announce that MIA’s Co-Medical Directors, Professor Georgina Long AO and Professor Richard Scolyer, as well as MIA Faculty member Associate Professor Alex Menzies and former Faculty member Professor Rick Kefford AM, have been named on the annual Highly Cited Researchers™ 2020 list from Clarivate.
+Melanoma Institute Australia is proud to announce that MIA’s Co-Medical Directors, Professor Georgina Long AO and Professor Richard Scolyer AO, as well as MIA Faculty members Associate Professor Alex Menzies and Associate Professor Matt Carlino, and former Faculty member Professor Rick Kefford AM, have all been named on the annual Highly Cited Researchers™ 2021 list from Clarivate.

 David Pendlebury, Senior Citation Analyst at the Institute for Scientific Information at Clarivate said:

 ‘It is increasingly important for nations and institutions to recognize and support the exceptional researchers who are driving the expansion of the world’s knowledge.
 This list identifies and celebrates exceptional individual researchers at Melanoma Institute Australia who are having a significant impact on the research community as evidenced by the rate at which their work is being cited by their peers.
 The research they have contributed is fuelling the innovation, sustainability, health and security that is key for our society’s future.’

 Melanoma Institute Australia CEO Matthew Browne said the inclusion of four current members of MIA’s Faculty on the global list for the second year running was indicative of our standing on the world stage.